Cox Rings and Algebraic Maps: Cox rings and Mori Dream Spaces

 \subsection{Quasicoherent sheaves on Mori Dream Spaces}

 As in the case of toric varieties, there is a correspondence between quasicoherent sheaves on MDSes and modules over their Cox rings graded in the class group.
 Moreover, coherent sheaves correspond to the finitely generated modules.
-We will need not only the statement of the following proposition but also some facts that appear in the proof.
-Therefore we will sketch it here.

-\begin{stw}[\cite{ADHL15}, 4.2.1.11] Let $X$ be a Mori Dream Space with the Cox ring $R$.
+\begin{proposition}[\cite{ADHL15}, 4.2.1.11] Let $X$ be a Mori Dream Space with the Cox ring $R$.
 There is a functor:

 where $\overline{M}$ is the quasicoherent $\mathcal{O}_{\overline{X}}$-module associated with the $R$-module $M$.
 This functor is exact and essentially surjective.
 Moreover, it induces an exact and essentially surjective functor: